 “Cheers,” Dan said, then he turned and walked away without looking back.

 The main street was depressing.
 Yes, there were coffee shops here, but they were the franchises he could find on any street in the western hemisphere.
 And he didn't just want an indifferent mug of brown stuff, he wanted carefully selected organically grown beans, roasted in some obscure way over a wood fire by a fairly paid Ghanaian, ground to a tolerance of one hundredth of a millimetre, and brewed by a barista with theatrical facial hair and a deep knowledge of pressurised baskets.
 He wanted artisanal.
 He wanted COFFEE.

 And he was damned if he was going to settle for anything less.

-The painstaking search on his phone had shown him the top ten coffee shops in Exeter, and he would try once again to find the place holding the top spot.
+The painstaking search on his phone had shown him the top ten coffee shops in Exeter, and he would try once again to find the place holding the top spot: The Aquifer Café.
 And this time, he would succeed.